ivandika3/tornado-microservice/README.md

 ```
 # Run the listing service
-python listing_service.py --port=8888 --debug=true
+python listing_service.py --port=6000 --debug=true
 ```
-Settings that can be specified when running the app:
+The following settings that can be configured via command-line arguments when starting the app:

-- `port`: The port number to run the application on
+- `port`: The port number to run the application on (default: `6000`)
 - `debug`: Runs the application in debug mode.
-Applications running in debug mode
+Applications running in debug mode will automatically reload in response to file changes. (default: `true`)

 ### Create listings
 Time to add some data into the listing service!